I’ll Take Godwin for $1,000: Wisconsin Rule of Law Edition*

 It’s been that way lately, and I cannot say how much I admire, for example, the front pagers and commentariat here who sustain articulate smarts and anger despite the evident awfulness of existence.
 But I’m better now (though still wrecked by an insatiable inbox), so expect more Hitler references and baroque painting on a semi-regular basis.

-You have been warned.Explore posts in the same categories: bad behavior, Recklessness, Republican knavery, Stupidity comment below, or link to this permanent URL from your own site.
+You have been warned.bad behavior, Recklessness, Republican knavery, Stupidity comment below, or link to this permanent URL from your own site.